martinyovkov/Watchstore-REST-API/README.md

 # Watchstore-REST-API
- This is a REST API for the watchstore poject.
+ This is a REST API for the Watchstore poject.